Legume Research

 Statistical analysis

 The performance of genotypes was tested over six locations using stability models viz.
 (1) Additive Main effects and Multiplicative Interaction (AMMI) (Gauch and Zobel 1996) and (2) GGE Biplot or Site Regression Model (Yan and Kang 2003).
 The AMMI model (Gauch 1988) was used in analyzing the stability and interaction for yield traits.
 The AMMI model is a combination of Analysis of Variance (ANOVA) and Principal Component Analysis (PCA).
 The G × E interaction was evaluated with the AMMI model by considering the first two principal components.
 ANOVA model was used to analyze the trait data with main effects of genotype and environment without the interaction, then, a principal component analysis was integrated using the standardized residuals.
 These residuals include the experimental error and the effect of the GEI.
-The analytical model can be written as
+The analytical model can be written as:

 Where,

-Yij is the yield of ith-genotypes in jth-environment
+Yij = Yield of ith-genotypes in jth-environment.

-gi is the effect of the ith genotype
+gi = Effect of the ith genotype.

-ej is the effect of the jth environment
+ej = Effect of the jth environment.

 The GGE biplot graphically represents G and GEI effect present in the multi-location trial data using environment centered data.
 This methodology uses a biplot to show the factors (G and GE) that are important in genotype evaluation and that are also sources of variation in GEI analysis of multilocation trial data (Yan et al., 2000;Yan 2001).
 GGE biplots were used to evaluate (1) Mega Environment Analysis (which-won-where pattern), where genotypes can be recommended to specific mega environments.
 (2) Genotype evaluation, where stable specific genotypes can be recommended across all locations and (3) location evaluation, explains discriminative power of target locations for genotypes under study.
 The data was subjected to IRRI P.B. tools 1.4 version to get AMMI and GGE Biplots.